OpalSoPL/Oleus/README.md

 tidbits that you might need.
 Extremely configurable, only loading up the commands and modules you want (and providing a way for plugins to disable modules that they replace the functionality of), and providing a simple and rich API, Nucleus is an elite plugin for providing simple server tasks, and an essential addition to your server!

-Nucleus is being actively developed for Sponge API 8.1 and later

 ## Contributions